Relationship between haptotaxis and chemotaxis in cell dynamics: Introduction

 In this model, cells produce multiple diffusive and degradable signals, which in turn drive the cells themselves.
 The constant $d_j >0$ is the diffusion coefficient, and $a_j \in \R$ implies the sensitivity of the cells to the $j$-th chemical.
 We impose the initial condition

 If any kernel $W$ can be expressed as a linear combination of fundamental solutions, then the solution of \eqref{eq:KSPE} will be close to that of \eqref{eq:AD}.
-In fact, we demonstrate that a given kernel $W$ can be approximated in the $W^{1,1}$ space in multiple spatial dimension, and further show that the solutions of \eqref{eq:KSPE} and \eqref{eq:AD} are close in a certain sense.
+In fact, we demonstrate that the gradient of a given kernel $W$ can be approximated by such linear combinations even in multiple spatial dimensions, and further show that the solutions of \eqref{eq:KSPE} and \eqref{eq:AD} are close in a certain sense.
 The derivation of this relationship between \eqref{eq:AD} and \eqref{eq:KSPE} is motivated by the work of Ninomiya, Tanaka and Yamamoto~\cite{ninomiya2017rda,ninomiya2018rda}.
 They studied a method to approximate solutions of reaction-diffusion equations with nonlocal reactions using solutions of a FitzHugh--Nagumo type system composed only of local terms.
 In their study, they have shown that any potential $W$ can be approximated in $L^2$ space by a linear combination of fundamental solutions of certain equations in one spatial dimension.
 They addressed nonlocal reactions in one spatial dimension, whereas we focus on nonlocal advection in multiple spatial dimensions.

 In \eqref{eq:KSPE}, the dynamics of the chemical substances is rapid.
 However, since we are considering reactions in vivo, we examine the following problem where the dynamics are relaxed:

 Here $0<\xi \le 1$ is a relaxation parameter.